SsebastiusS/PoorImageMaker/CLImanual.md

 ### Additional Notes:
 Ensure that the grid size matches the number of images in the directory.
 Otherwise, the merged image may contain empty tiles or skip some images.
 Use quotes around paths that contain spaces to avoid errors.
-On Linux, you may need to give the executable permission to run using the `chmod +x pim-cmd` command before you can execute it.
+On Linux, outside of needing wine or other means of running *.exe files you may need to give the executable permission to run using the `chmod +x pimcli` command before you can execute it.